How to implement my horn and my speaker

 Put your mic at 1m50 at an average height between horn and woofer and basically align SPL level (we will do it precisely in the next step for this) with elements crossed.

-Remove any crossover but keep the frequency corrections, do a large sweep around desired crossover with both composants together.
+Remove any crossover but keep the frequency corrections, do a large sweep around desired crossover with both composants playing together.

 For example from 300hz to 5kHz (if you let the sweep goes up it will be easier to see) if you want to cross around 700hz, not need to have a huge volume as there is no crossover, and we don’t want to break something as there is no crossover on the compression driver.